expresspigeon/blog/src/content/posts/2012/adjustable-columns-make-laying-out-newsletters-easy.md

 think you could even make your email newsletter look just like your WordPress blog!
 How cool is that!

 Try it for yourself - for Free - with an  [Express Pigeon Email Marketing][] account.
-There's no obligation at all and we're sure you'll like it!
+There&apos;s no obligation at all and we&apos;re sure you&apos;ll like it!

 P.S.
 This layout is part of our free designer templates available to